Score

 Rock Shooter

 Rock Shooter is the canonical physics-on-a-2D-plane-with-momentum arcade game.
-A triangular ship in the centre of a wraparound playfield rotates, thrusts, and shoots.
+A triangular ship in a wraparound playfield rotates, thrusts, and shoots.
 Rocks drift; a bullet hit splits a large rock into two medium rocks, a medium into two small rocks, a small to dust.
-Clear every rock without crashing your ship.
+Clear the waves on your own — or add AI rival ships and fight a last-ship-standing dogfight on the same field.

-Controls (keyboard). ← and → rotate the ship. ↑ thrusts forward — the ship keeps drifting after you let go.
-Space fires a bullet.
-Shift triggers hyperspace — the ship teleports to a random spot, with a small chance of self-destruction.
-P pauses and resumes.
+Controls (keyboard). ← → rotate. ↑ thrusts forward — the ship keeps drifting after you let go.
+Space fires.
+Shift hyperspace — random teleport, 10% chance of self-destruction.
+P pauses.

-Rocks split.
-A bullet hit on a large rock splits it into two medium rocks; a hit on a medium rock splits it into two small rocks; a hit on a small rock destroys it.
+Classic (0 rivals).
+A bullet hit on a large rock splits it into two medium rocks; a hit on a medium rock splits it into two small rocks; a small rock to dust.
 Score: 20 pts large, 50 pts medium, 100 pts small.
+Three lives.
+Clear a wave and the next one arrives with more rocks — survive as long as you can.

-Wrap-around.
+Wraparound.
 Every entity wraps at every edge.
-A ship, rock, or bullet that leaves one side re-emerges from the opposite side at the same speed and angle.
+A ship, rock, or bullet that leaves one side re-emerges from the opposite side.

 High score